 Dragon’s current research interests include credit risk, credit derivatives, and Chinese banking and credit markets.
 He has previously done research on mutual funds and Bayesian methods in finance.
 His research articles are published in top journals such as the Journal of Finance and Journal of Financial Economics.
 He has also received numerous research awards.

 In HKU, Dragon was the Director of the Master of Finance Programme in 2012 – 2015, and has been the Associate Director of the Center for Financial Innovation and Development since 2013, and of the Center for China Financial Research since 2015.

 More information can be found at http://www.fbe.hku.hk/~yjtang.

 - “Subnational Debt of China: The Politics-Finance Nexus”, with Haoyu Gao and Hong Ru, 2020, Journal of Financial Economics, forthcoming.

-- “Is Greenness Priced in the Market?
-Evidence from Green Bonds in China” with Yupu Zhang and Zhiyao Deng, 2020, Journal of Alternative Investments, forthcoming.
+- “Is “Greenness” Priced in the Market?
+Evidence from Green Bond Issuance in China” with Zhiyao Deng and Yupu Zhang, 2020, Journal of Alternative Investments 23, 57-70.

 - “Do Shareholders Benefit from Green Bonds?” with Yupu Zhang, 2020, Journal of Corporate Finance, 61, 101427.